-- 6.1 The maximum amount of the Scholarship Fund provided by the Council will be €24,000 in any approved year for the duration of the Scholarship and will consist of the following: - 6.1.1 A contribution of €16,000 to the employment of the Scholar; - 6.1.2 A contribution of up to a maximum of €5,750 to Scholarship fees (including non-EU Scholarship fees) and any differential must be paid by the Scholar and/or HEI and/or Employment Partner.
-Scholars who hold a fee waiver from their HEI, or where no fee is required, or where fees are paid in full or in part by a third party, must inform the Council and the appropriate offices in their HEI and will not be eligible for the fee portion of the Scholarship. - 6.1.3 Eligible direct research support expenses to enable the Scholar to carry out the Research Project, including essential research supplies such as small consumables; books and journals; pay as you go access to national research infrastructure; software and hardware critical for the research2 to be obtained in the first year of the award; archival research costs; conference travel and participation; generic and/or specialist disciplinary skills training; publishing and write-up costs.
+- 6.1 The total value of the Employment Based Programme Scholarship, and all Strategic Funding Partner Scholarships, will be up to a maximum of €24,000 in any approved year for the duration of the Scholarship and will consist of the following: - 6.1.1 A contribution of €16,000 to the employment of the Scholar; - 6.1.2 A contribution of up to a maximum of €5,750 to Scholarship fees (including non-EU Scholarship fees) and any differential must be paid by the Scholar and/or HEI and/or Employment Partner.
+Scholars who hold a fee waiver from their HEI, or where no fee is required, or where fees are paid in full or in part by a third party, must inform the Council and the appropriate offices in their HEI and will not be eligible for the fee portion of the Scholarship. - 6.1.3 Eligible direct research support expenses to enable the Scholar to carry out the Research Project, including essential research supplies such as small consumables; books and journals; pay as you go access to national research infrastructure; software and hardware critical for the research - to be obtained in the first year of the award; archival research costs; conference travel and participation; generic and/or specialist disciplinary skills training; publishing and write-up costs.
 The exact amount of eligible direct research expenses is subject to sufficient justification being made in the grant proposal up to a maximum of €2,250 per annum.
-Only vouched expenses incurred in actually carrying out the Research Project will be funded. - 6.2 While the Award is made to the individual Scholar, the Scholarship Fund is administered through the appropriate office within the HEI. - 6.3 No funds provided by the Council as part of the Scholarship Fund may be used by the HEI to cover overhead or administrative costs. - 6.4 Funding will be provided only for the Research Project as presented in the application form and if any departures from this become apparent during the development of the Research Project the consent of the Council must be sought. - 6.5 Expenses that occur outside the Funding Term are not eligible under the Scholarship.
+Only vouched expenses incurred in actually carrying out the Research Project will be funded.

-2 Apart from this exception, Scholarship funds must not be used to purchase capital items.
+&lt;sup>2 Apart from this exception, Scholarship funds must not be used to purchase capital items.